 I have been asking myself deep questions about the next stages of my work and my life: how do I teach?
 How do I live?
 What, now, is my highest calling, my deepest contribution toward creating a peaceful, kind, compassionate, thriving world that supports and respects all life, human and non-human?

-One of the most insightful pieces of writing I’ve read online recently is from Charles Eisenstein, author of several books, including The More Beautiful World Our Hearts Know is Possible.
+One of the most insightful pieces of writing I’ve read online in the last week is from Charles Eisenstein, author of several books, including The More Beautiful World Our Hearts Know is Possible.

 I’ve been fascinated with this question since childhood, asking it of animals, plants, trees, rocks, mountains, rivers, and other humans.
 This question, and the ways that we might find to authentically hear the answers to it, is the foundation of the interspecies communication work that is the deep calling of my heart.